 Merging Organizational Cultures:

-- The deal is signed, the honeymoon is over, your integration team has left the building – but the magical results aren’t there.
+OK, the deal is signed, the honeymoon is over, your integration team has left the building – but the magical results aren’t there.

-Why aren’t people more enthusiastic?
+- Why aren’t people more enthusiastic?
 Why has productivity dropped?

 - Why do acquired company employees still want to do it “their way” when you’ve made it clear it’s “our way” now?